COP3504CFall2025/Exam3MakeupQ1/README.md

 For example, if you have the values 3, 5, and 7, the mean would be (3 + 5 + 7) / 3 = 15 / 3 = 5.

 # Question 2
-For this problem, you will implement two functions `consultMax` and `returnMaxMap`.

-The `consultMax` function requires a `std::string` and a `std::map` with keys of type `std::string` and values `std::vector` of floats **both passed in by const reference**, and returns the maximum value within the vector associated with the provided string.
-If the key is not found, you may return `-1`.

-The `returnMaxMap` function accepts a `std::map` with keys of type `std::string` and value `std::vector` of floats.
-The function will return a new `std::map` with keys of type `std::string` and values of type `float`.
-The returned map has the same string keys, and its associated value is a float that corresponds to the the maximum value found within the corresponding vector.

-# Question 3
 You are given an `n x n` array `mat`, where:

 mat[i][j] == 1 → person i knows person j